-The composition of naturally occurring fatty acids in Meadowfoam oil give it a unique, non-greasy feel that works as an excellent emollient.
-When used as in skincare products, Meadowfoam oil drastically increases the moisturizing effects of any lotion or cream.
-Its unmatched stability also makes it useful in extending the shelf life of other oils in skin care products.
+The composition of naturally occurring fatty acids in Meadowfoam oil gives it a unique, non-greasy feel that works as an excellent emollient.
+When used in skincare products, Meadowfoam oil drastically increases the moisturizing effects of any lotion or cream.
+Its unmatched stability also makes it useful in extending the shelf life of other oils in skincare products.

 Meadowfoam oil is thick enough that it is able to form a barrier in the skin that helps lock in moisture and keep a continual delivery of nutrients to the skin over time.
 Thus, this is not a quick use product whose effects fade after a few minutes; this oil will last longer than most and provide powerful results along the way.

 Thanks to its ability to provide and lock in moisture, Meadowfoam oil is highly adept at smoothing out scars and stretch marks as well.